- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By following these recommended practices, you can significantly enhance the security of your NAS Buffalo TeraStation WS5600D1206SR2 device and protect it against physical theft or unauthorized access that can lead to data loss.

-Although NAS TeraStation WS5600D1206SR2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS5600D1206SR2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -